Getting started

 # START FEATURE: Google Analytics -- if enabled, shows a cookie banner and includes GA on the cookies/privacy policyGOOGLE_ANALYTICS_TRACKING_ID='12345'# END FEATURE: Google AnalyticsStep 6: Creating and loading a form

 Forms in forms-engine-plugin are represented by a configuration object called a "form definition".
 The form definition can be stored in a location and format of your choosing by providing a formsService as a registration option.
-If you are using our 'loader' pattern as recommended in step 2, you will likely be writing YAML or JSON files in your repository as files.
+If you are using our 'loader' pattern as recommended in step 2, you will likely be writing YAML or JSON files in your repository.

 Our examples primarily use JSON.
 If you are using YAML, simply convert the data structure from JSON to YAML and the examples will still work.